wsbiii/Excel-Securities-Pricing/README.md

 # Financial Engineering and Investment Management with Excel
 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

+### Calculating Greeks and Pricing Options with BS Model.xlsx
+Calculates greeks based on the Black-Scholes Model, optimimal delta hedging, volatility surfance, and digital option pricing.

 ### Computing Expected Tranch Losses of CDO.xlsx
 Computes the expected equity, mezzanine, and senior tranch losses with shifting default probabilities of a collatorized debt obligation (CDO).